How does this medication work? What will it do for me?

 What form(s) does this medication come in?

 The recommended dose of fluticasone - umeclidinium - vilanterol is one inhalation taken once daily.
 Try to use the inhaler at the same time every day to get the most benefit from it and to help you remember to use it.
+It is important to keep taking this medication regularly even if you feel fine and your symptoms have improved.

 Have your doctor or pharmacist explain how to use the inhaler and read the instructions carefully before using the inhaler.
 If you have any questions about how to use the inhaler, check with your health care professional.